interstitialRedirectModalTitle

 • Stay alert at all times.
 Consider carrying a first aid/survival kit and cell phone, as the weather and trail conditions can quickly change.

-• Check in at the Doe Mountain Recreation Area website for information about directions, trail maps, permits and local conditions.
+• Check in with the Doe Mountain Recreation Area for information about directions, trail maps, permits and local conditions.

 Doe Mountain Recreation Area